How to Read a Hospital Monitor and Interpret Key Parameters

 When to Worry

 You should worry if your SpO₂ falls below 90%.
 This can mean your lungs are not working well, or you need more oxygen.
 If you see a sudden drop, call your nurse right away.
+For detailed alarm response steps, see our guide on the SpO2 low alarm.

 Many things can cause a false reading on the monitor.
 These include bright lights, nail polish, tattoos, cold hands, movement, or certain blood problems.
 Always check that the sensor is clean and fits well.
+For more troubleshooting tips, see MedLinket's guide on SpO2 sensor troubleshooting: why your readings are inaccurate.

 Note: If you have questions about how to read a hospital monitor or what your SpO₂ means, ask your care team.